RHCSA/RHCSA.github.io/contents/10- Manage containers/05- Run a service inside a container.md

+## 05- Run a service inside a container:

 In the RHCSA exam, the topic **"Run a service inside a container"** involves creating and managing a service (such as an HTTP server or database server) within a container using **Podman**.
 You need to know how to run services in containers, ensure the service persists across reboots, and interact with that service from the host system.

 ### **What You Need to Know at the RHCSA Level**: